Engee documentation

 Details

-A vector of torque values to build an interpolation table of torque and speed values.
+A vector of torque values for constructing an interpolation table of matching torque and speed values.

 Default value